 In this Procreate tutorial I make use of the digital painting app's best feature, it's mobility, to take my art out into the fields.
-There are so many great ways to learn and practise art these days.
-When it comes to studying light, colour and value, I’ve found no substitute for painting en plein air (opens in new tab) – which just means ‘the act of painting outdoors.’
+There are so many great ways to learn and practise art these days; when it comes to studying light, colour and value, I’ve found no substitute for painting en plein air – which just means ‘the act of painting outdoors.’
 Each time I go out to paint, I learn something new, and you can do it digitally.

 Plein air painting might not sound much different than doing a photo study.
 Yet even the best cameras don’t capture much of the colour and value that our eyes can perceive.
 It’s also a great excuse to ditch the desk and get outdoors: spending time in nature can reduce stress and anxiety.